Guin-Kiwi/EasyPass/README.md

 The application validates all user input to ensure data integrity and a smooth user experience.

-### User Login Check
+### Account Check

 When the user enters a login name, the program checks for a .txt file with their username.
-If there is no file, the system informes the user and prompts them to create a new login.
+If the account doesn't exist yet, the program will offer to generate a new password.

 	`space for code`